 Eligibility to apply

-The Internship Programme is open only to students who are nationals of the Eastern Partnership Countries (Azerbaijan, Armenia, Belarus, Georgia, Moldova and Ukraine).
+The Traineeship Programme is open only to students who are nationals of the Eastern Partnership Countries (Azerbaijan, Armenia, Belarus, Georgia, Moldova and Ukraine).

 Candidates must have a degree from or be in the final year of a course at an institute of higher education.
 Generally, successful candidates will have enrolled on a graduate study programme (be pursuing a master’s degree) and already have some work experience.

 In addition, candidates must meet the following criteria: